Diwali: Lakshmi Pujan, Kali Puja (Day 3)

-Annakut, Balipratipada (Padwa), Govardhan Puja (Day 4)
+Annakut, Balipratipada (Padwa), New Year's Day, Govardhan Puja (Day 4)

 The day after Diwali is the first day of the bright fortnight of Kartik.
 It is regionally called Annakut (heap of grain), Padwa, Goverdhan puja, Bali Pratipada, Bali Padyami, Kartik Shukla Pratipada and other names.
 According to one tradition, the day is associated with the story of Bali's defeat at the hands of Vishnu.
 In another interpretation, it is thought to reference the legend of Parvati and her husband Shiva playing a game of dyuta (dice) on a board of twelve squares and thirty pieces, Parvati wins.
 Shiva surrenders his shirt and adornments to her, rendering him naked.
 According to Handelman and Shulman, as quoted by Pintchman, this legend is a Hindu metaphor for the cosmic process for creation and dissolution of the world through the masculine destructive power, as represented by Shiva, and the feminine procreative power, represented by Parvati, where twelve reflects the number of months in the cyclic year, while thirty are the number of days in its lunisolar month.

 This day ritually celebrates the bond between the wife and husband, and in some Hindu communities, husbands will celebrate this with gifts to their wives.
 In other regions, parents invite a newly married daughter, or son, together with their spouses to a festive meal and give them gifts.

 In some rural communities of the north, west and central regions, the fourth day is celebrated as Govardhan puja, honouring the legend of the Hindu god Krishna saving the cowherd and farming communities from incessant rains and floods triggered by Indra's anger, which he accomplished by lifting the Govardhan mountain.
 This legend is remembered through the ritual of building small mountain-like miniatures from cow dung.
 According to Kinsley, the ritual use of cow dung, a common fertiliser, is an agricultural motif and a celebration of its significance to annual crop cycles.

 The agricultural symbolism is also observed on this day by many Hindus as Annakut, literally "mountain of food".
 Communities prepare over one hundred dishes from a variety of ingredients, which is then dedicated to Krishna before being shared among the community.
 Hindu temples on this day prepare and present "mountains of sweets" to the faithful who have gathered for darshan (visit).
 In Gujarat, Annakut is the first day of the new year and celebrated through the purchase of essentials, or sabras (literally, "good things in life"), such as salt, offering prayers to Krishna and visiting temples.
+In Gujarat New Year is celebrated after the day of Diwali.
+In the early morning people take showers, do prayer at home, visit temples for worship and children in the evening visit neighbour's houses to say happy new year, shake hands, get mukhvas for dessert, and chocolate.